 Karl McCartney MP, the Group’s Chairman and Member of Parliament for Lincoln, welcomed The PGA’s support.
-He said “I am pleased that The PGA has agreed to support the Parliamentary Golf Group and look forward to working closely with them, as the Group continues to support the sport at all levels.
+He said “I am pleased that The PGA has agreed to support the All-Party Parliamentary Group for Golf and look forward to working closely with them, as the Group continues to support the sport at all levels.
 Golf is a sport for all ages which provides opportunities for people to stay fit and healthy, and The PGA’s support will help the Group to provide a strong voice for the sport.”

 Sandy Jones, Chief Executive of The PGA. commented “The PGA is committed to developing and growing the golf in the UK and is delighted to support the All-Party Parliamentary Group for Golf.
 We look forward to working with the Group to ensure that the health, social and economic benefits of the sport are realised at both the local and national level.”